Mohamed Atta: Germany

 Atta graduated from Cairo University with marks insufficient for the graduate program.
-As his father insisted that he go abroad for graduate studies, Atta, to this end, entered a German-language program at the Goethe-Institut in Cairo.
+His father insisted that he go abroad for graduate studies, so Atta entered a German-language program at the Goethe-Institut in Cairo.
 In 1992, his father overheard a German couple who were visiting Egypt's capital.
 The couple explained at dinner that they ran an exchange program and invited Atta to continue his studies in Germany; they also offered him room and board at their home in the city.
 Atta accepted and arrived in Germany two weeks later, in July.

 In Germany, he enrolled in the urban planning graduate program at the Hamburg University of Technology.
 Atta initially lived with two high school teachers; however, they eventually found his closed-mindedness and introverted personality to be too much for them.
 Atta began adhering to the strictest Islamic diet, frequenting the most conservative mosques, socializing seldom, and acting disdainfully towards the couple's unmarried daughter who had a young child.
 After six months, they asked him to leave.

 By early 1993, Atta had moved into university housing with two roommates, in Centrumshaus.
 He stayed there until 1998.
 During that period, his roommates grew annoyed with him.
-He seldom bathed, and they could not bear his "complete, almost aggressive insularity".
+He rarely bathed, and they could not bear his "complete, almost aggressive insularity".
 He kept to himself to such an extent that he would often react to simple greetings with silence.